 Phentermine comes with a variety of side effects; some of the most common include dry mouth, anxiety, insomnia, constipation, nausea and mood swings.
 But, in addition to these uncomfortable but otherwise less serious side effects, phentermine can also cause side effects which are cause for concern, such as fainting, swelling across the body, and psychosis.
 These types of more serious side effects are listed in full here, and should be reported to your doctor immediately.
 Of the list, those which could indicate heart issues include shortness of breath, a racing heartbeat, irregular heartbeat, dizziness and fainting, arm pain, chest pains, and an elevated blood pressure reading.

-Several members on the phentermine forum have posted that they have experienced stabbing chest pains, including this thread, where the forum member states that she is afraid to tell her doctor about the chest pains in case he stops her phentermine prescription.
+Several users have posted that they have experienced stabbing chest pains, including one who was afraid to tell her doctor about the chest pains in case he stops her phentermine prescription.
 We would like to stress that this is a very reckless and dangerous way to view your health; side effects like these cannot be ignored and should certainly not be hidden from your doctor.
 Even if you think you have no heart problems, due to the way phentermine affects your heart, you may begin to experience side effects from a previously undetected issue.
-The phentermine forum includes posts from phentermine users who have developed serious heart problems and have been told by their doctors that it is as a direct result of taking phentermine, such as this member, who speaks about the possibility of being fitted with a pacemaker due to having developed an irregular heartbeat.
+The posted about developing serious heart problems, and have even been told by their doctors that it is as a direct result of taking phentermine.
+One user even spoke about the possibility of being fitted with a pacemaker due to having developed an irregular heartbeat.
 She states that all the doctors she has seen agree that this is due to phentermine, since she had no heart problems prior to starting phentermine.
 While it’s possible that she may have had an undetected heart problem, this also highlights the fact that in some cases, phentermine is prescribed to patients whose previously undetected problem with no symptoms then converts into a very serious heart problem due to the ways in which phentermine affects your heart.
 She lists her symptoms as palpitations, dizziness, short sharp chest pains, shortness of breath and arm pain, and urges that anyone who is experiencing similar symptoms goes to their doctor straight away.

 The bottom line is, although phentermine is generally a safe medication when prescribed to obese individuals with otherwise good overall health, any serious side effects should be reported immediately to your doctor.
 This is particularly the case if you experience any pains or symptoms that may indicate that your heart is at risk due to the way in which phentermine affects your heart.
 If you are obese, losing weight is the best thing you can do for your health and for your heart, but risking your health and possibly your life to lose weight is not worth it.